czi-catalystproject/hub-champion-training/episodes/introduction.md

 - continuously monitoring the infrastructure
 - responding to incidents
 - deploying hub environments
-- upstreaming open source developments
+- upstreaming open-source developments
 - operating Kubernetes clusters.

-Hub Champions are the first point of contact for their user community to provide support and guiding users to make the best use out of the hub.
+Hub Champions are the first point of contact for their user community to provide support and guide users to make the best use of the hub.
 Hub Champions may then represent and escalate support requests to 2i2c for more technical issues.

 <br>